OWASP/wrongsecrets/gcp/README.md

 7. When creation is done, run `gcloud container clusters get-credentials wrongsecrets-exercise-cluster --region YOUR_REGION`
 8. Run `./k8s-vault-gcp-start.sh`

-Your EKS cluster should be visible in [EU-West4](https://console.cloud.google.com/kubernetes?referrer=search&project=wrongsecrets) by default.
+Your GKE cluster should be visible in [EU-West4](https://console.cloud.google.com/kubernetes?referrer=search&project=wrongsecrets) by default.
 Want a different region?
 You can modify `terraform.tfvars` or input it directly using the `region` variable in plan/apply.

 Are you done playing?
 Please run `terraform destroy` twice to clean up.